 Additionally, you should confirm that your proposed executor is qualified to serve in this role and satisfies the requirements under your state’s laws.
-In Texas, out-of-state executors are required to appoint a resident agent prior to qualifying as an executor.

 In addition to choosing a primary executor of your estate, you should also determine whom you would like to appoint an alternate executor in the event that your primary executor is unable to serve.

 A fourth consideration when preparing your estate plan is whether you have sufficiently prepared for long-term care.
 If your estate plan is limited to a will, you have simply planned for the distribution of your estate assets upon your death.
 However, in the event you later become incapacitated, who would be responsible for making medical or financial decisions on your behalf?